ndubbaka/SculpinPathNavigationBundle/README.md

     protected function getAdditionalSculpinBundles()
     {
         return array(
-            'Jb\Bundle\DateNavigationBundle\JbDateNavigationBundle'
+            'Tn\Bundle\PathNavigationBundle\TnPathNavigationBundle'
         );
     }
 }
 ```

 Then you need to add the date page html and the date navigation block html to your project :
-* Copy the Resources/html/include/date_navigation.html file in the _includes folder of your source
+* Copy the Resources/html/include/path_navigation.html file in the _includes folder of your source
 * Copy the Resources/html/page/date.html file in the blog folder of your source (or any other html folder you use).
-For information, a date_paginated.html template is available for paginated date page.
+For information, a path_paginated.html template is available for paginated date page.

 Usage
 -----